purrbot-site/Docs/docs/bot/welcome-images.md

 #### custom {: #custom-background }
 This is a Patreon-exclusive option.
-Users that support us through [Patreon][patreon] gain access to use any image they want by providing a URL instead of a name.
+Users that support us through [Patreon][patreon] as a Tier 2 or Tier 3 member gain access to use any image they want by providing a URL instead of a name.
 The only requirements are, that the image has the right dimensions (`2000x350`)

 #### rainbow